 Santa Maria della Scala

 Frescoes and Medical History at Santa Maria della ScalaFounded in the 9th century, Santa Maria della Scala was one of Europe’s first hospitals.
-It was also one of the first hospitals anywhere to disinfect its equipment and only stopped taking in patients in the 1980s: the writer Italo Calvino died here in 1961.
-The early history of the hospital is illustrated in the 15th century frescoes decorating the walls of the Pilgrim’s Hall and there is a fascinating archaeological museum housed in the labyrinthine basement rooms.
+It was also one of the first hospitals anywhere to disinfect its equipment and only stopped taking in patients in the 1980s.
+(The writer Italo Calvino died here in 1961.)
+The early history of the hospital is illustrated in the 15th-century frescoes decorating the walls of the Pilgrim’s Hall, and there is a fascinating archaeological museum housed in the labyrinthine basement rooms.

 The frescoes of Quattrocento senese in the Pellegrinaio room of this Museum worth themselves a visit.
 From the Middle Ages untill the nineties of the last century it was hospital and a place for the reception of pilgrims and for works of charity.
 This huge hospital which seems a labyrinth was self-sufficient like a town.
 Thanks to these frescoes we are able to know the everyday life.
 It is an amazing experience.